lgchiaretto/openshift-configs/openshift4-backup/README.md

 # Openshift 4 Backup Automation

-This tool was built to automate the steps to create an Openshift backup described on https://access.redhat.com/documentation/en-us/openshift_container_platform/4.7/html-single/backup_and_restore/index.
+This tool was built to automate the steps to create an Openshift backup described on https://access.redhat.com/documentation/en-us/openshift_container_platform/4.7/html-single/backup_and_restore/index

-Cronjob **openshift-backup** resource  will be created to run at 11:56PM and you can change to run when you want
+Cronjob **openshift-backup** resource  will be created to run at 11:56 PM and you can change it to run when you want

 ### Prerequesites